 KZRV builds coaches on frames supplied by several manufacturers using different slide systems and components.
 All slide-outs are operated through 12 volt D.C. power or manual movement.
-Power is supplied by auxiliary battery and/or convertor requiring 120 volt A.C. power to pump fluid through hydraulic system.
+Power is supplied by convertor requiring 120 volt A.C. power to pump fluid through hydraulic system.
+Auxiliary battery will be required to operate MyRV system, which is a dealer add-on.

-KZRV does NOT require or suggest blocking, supports, jacks, etc., to be used under slide outs during extended normal use.
+KZRV does NOT require or suggest blocking, supports, jacks, etc., to be used under any slide outs during extended normal use.
 By placing supports under floor, you may disturb water seals on sides and roof